vicharak-in/shrike-lite/examples/uart_sum/README.md

-# ADD two 8-bit Number on FPGA and send back using UART.
+# Add Two 8-bit Numbers on FPGA and Return Result via UART

-In this example we have demonstrated how to send two 8-bit numbers from RP2040 to FPGA using UART communication and then FPGA add them and send the result back to RP2040 using UART.
+This project demonstrates UART-based communication between an RP2040 and an FPGA.
+Two 8-bit numbers are sent from the RP2040 to the FPGA over UART.
+The FPGA stores the received values, performs an addition operation, and then transmits the result back to the RP2040 using UART.

-In this project, we have implemented a small FSM in FPGA.
+## System Overview

+The FPGA implements a small finite state machine (FSM) to sequentially receive and process the data.

 UART RX → Register A
 UART RX → Register B
             ↓
         8-bit Adder (A + B)
             ↓
 UART TX → Send SUM

+## UART Settings

+Default baud rate: 115200

-The example works on 115200 baud rate however you can change it form the parameter in the top module.
+The baud rate can be changed by modifying the parameter in the FPGA top module.

-The python script for the rp2040 is also include here.
+## Included Files

+FPGA HDL implementation

+Python script for the RP2040 to send operands and receive the result via UART